-NDFS-servername proxy user

-Dynamic File Services Storage Rights group
+- NDFS-servername proxy user - Dynamic File Services Storage Rights group

-For details, see Section 4.4, "Active Directory Domain Configuration for Remote Shares," on page 53.
+For details and alternate security setup options, see Section 4.4, "Active Directory Domain Configuration for Remote Shares," on page 53.

 In addition the DynamicFS management groups are created on the server, as described in Section 4.2, "Management Groups," on page 52.
 To add members to the Dynamic File Services group on the server, see Section 6.3.2, "Setting Up Administrators in a Domain," on page 104.